c1728p9/DAPLink_old/docs/PORT_BOARD.md

         - records/board/myboardname.yaml
 ```

 Next create a new file in the `records/board` dirctory called myboardname.yaml.
-This file defines the target MCU and allow overrideable board parameters to be configured.
+This file defines the target MCU and allows overrideable board parameters to be configured.
 The target MCU in this example exists and is a Nordic nRF51822 (16k RAM variant)

 ```yaml
 common: